 Phyllis D’Amico, HTM, is a registered horticultural therapist with the AHTA and has more than 30 years of professional experience.
 She created an award-winning horticultural therapy program for special needs students at the New Jersey Regional Day School in Newark, NJ.
 She is also the Program Coordinator for the Certificate in Horticultural Therapy Program at the New York Botanical Garden.

-Michael Fahey is co-founder of the Awareness Center in Newark and has practiced yoga for more than 40 years.
-He instructs at FIT in Wilmington and his classes emphasize the essentials of Iyengar yoga – focused attention on breathing and precise postural alignment – in a supportive and fun atmosphere.
+Michael Fahey, a co-founder of the Awareness Center in Newark, is in his 45th year as a yoga practitioner.
+He instructs at FIT in Wilmington, and his classes emphasize the essentials of Iyengar yoga—focused attention on breathing and precise postural alignment—in a supportive and fun atmosphere.

-Scott Freedman is a Grounds Maintenance Technician at Mt.
-Cuba Center.
-Prior to this he managed a commercial maintenance company where he oversaw operations, equipment maintenance, scheduling, and purchasing.
+Scott Freedman is Mt.
+Cuba Center’s Grounds and Plant Health Care Specialist.
+Prior to this he managed a commercial maintenance company, where he oversaw operations, equipment maintenance, scheduling, and purchasing.

-Shelby French oversees plant propagation, wild collections, and various research projects as the Propagation Manager at Mt.
-Cuba Center.
+As the Propagation Manager at Mt.
+Cuba Center, Shelby oversees plant propagation, wild collections, and various research projects.
 She earned a degree in Entrepreneurship from Delaware Technical Community College and is a 2002 graduate of Longwood Gardens’ Professional Gardener Program.

-Nichole Gerding owns Thankful Sage Farm School, which focuses on the importance of keeping our deeply-rooted cultural traditions alive.
-The School specializes in carefully crafted small batch organic soaps and candles using historical methods and, when possible, local ingredients.
-Nichole developed her heritage skills at Colonial Williamsburg.
+Nichole Gerding owns Thankful Sage Farm School, which specializes in carefully crafted small batch organic soaps and candles using historic methods and, when possible, local ingredients.
+Nichole developed her heritage skills at Colonial Williamsburg, and she was a finalist in Martha Stewart Living’s “American Made” contest in 2014 and 2015.

 Nancy Gregory earned an M.S. in Plant Pathology from Penn State University.
 She is a University of Delaware Extension Agent and manages the Plant Diagnostic Clinic.
 Nancy gives presentations and generates fact sheets and newsletters that provide updates on plant diseases for both professionals and homeowners.